Koko's Mac II: A Preliminary Report

 generation early on, primarily for the improved clarity of speech.
 This

-rapidly led to a discussion of who would serve best as Koko's voice, and we
+rapidly led to a discussion of who would serve best as Koko's voice, and

 decided to find a way to let her make the selection herself.
-The voices of
+The voices

 four human females were recorded with MacRecorder and later played for Koko,